-- 37 A traditional measure of harm in road safety is to count 90 38 the number of deaths and injuries suffered in road 91 39 crashes across the various transport modes.
-In New 92 40 Zealand, Waka Kotahi's Crash Analysis System (CAS) 93 41 has typically been the main source of capturing this.
-The 94 42 potential for this data to be under-reported (due to the 95 43 Police not recording every incident) has long been well 96 44 known and is typically accounted for when evaluating 97 45 safety improvement projects (see Waka Kotahi 2021).
-46 Langley et al (2003) found for example that only 54% 98 47 of motor vehicle injury crashes found in New Zealand 99 48 hospital data could also be found in Police Traffic Crash 100 49 Records, and only 22% of bicycle injury crashes.
-101 50 However, even then, this overlooks many other 10251 examples of casualties within the transport environment.
-103 - 52 For example, in a study of hospital data in Victoria,
+A traditional measure of harm in road safety is to count the number of deaths and injuries suffered in road crashes across the various transport modes.
+In New Zealand, Waka Kotahi's Crash Analysis System (CAS) has typically been the main source of capturing this, via traffic crash reports from the Police (Waka Kotahi 2022).
+The potential for this data to be under-reported (due to the Police not recording every incident) has long been well known and is typically accounted for when evaluating safety improvement projects (see Waka Kotahi 2021).
+Langley et al (2003) found for example that only 54% of motor vehicle injury crashes found in New Zealand hospital data could also be found in Police Traffic Crash Report records, and only 22% of bicycle injury crashes.

-- Australia, Oxley et al (2018) noted that pedestrian falls while walking in the road environment accounted for a far - 54 greater number of hospital admissions than were identified - from Police crash data, and were also greater than the - number of pedestrian injuries involving motor vehicles. - The growing number of new "transport devices" (e.g. - electric skateboards, scooters, etc) in our user mix - (Lieswyn et al 2017) also create definition problems within - traditional injury and crash datasets.
+Even then, this crash reporting overlooks many other examples of casualties within the transport environment.
+For example, in a study of hospital data in Victoria, Australia, Oxley et al (2018) noted that pedestrian falls while walking in the road environment accounted for a far greater number of hospital admissions than were identified from Police crash data, and were also greater than the number of pedestrian injuries involving motor vehicles.
+The growing number of new "transport devices" (e.g. electric skateboards, self-balancing devices, scooters, etc) in our user mix (Lieswyn et al 2017) also create definition problems within traditional injury and crash datasets.